sharife/goldenthread-v2/site/content/productions/11-reflections-san-francisco.md

 ---
-title: "11 Reflections: San Francisco"
+title: "11Reflections: San Francisco"
 season: 2024
 date: 2024-01-24T04:42:13.635Z
 start: 2024-10-04T03:42:13.642Z
 end: 2024-10-05T03:42:13.648Z
 description: >-
-  ***11 Reflections: San Francisco*** is part of a new national series of performance works, ***Eleven Reflections on the Nation***, devised by Andrea Assaf.
+  ***11Reflections: San Francisco*** is part of a new national series of performance works, ***Eleven Reflections on the Nation***, devised by Andrea Assaf.